Project Solarium: Findings

-Eisenhower found the alternative of Team C possible—the United States would win the nuclear war—but rejected this alternative due to an enormous task of cleaning the mess after victory: "You can't have this kind of war.
+Eisenhower rejected Team C's extreme approach, commenting: "You can't have this kind of war.
 There just aren't enough bulldozers to scrape the bodies off the streets."

 Effect on U.S. national strategy

 NSC 162/2

 The summary report from the Solarium exercise formed the basis for NSC 162/2, which in many ways solidified the policy of containment toward the Soviet Union.
 The text of NSC 162/2 can be seen to incorporate lines of thought from Kennan's camp, Paul Nitze and President Eisenhower's own beliefs in the prudent limitation of military spending in the interest of maintaining the long-term growth of the U.S. economy.
 The blending of these three lines of thought led to a document that prescribed a strategy that played to U.S. strengths, emphasized alliances with developed and developing nations, and supported constant partial military mobilization with a buildup of the U.S. nuclear arsenal to unprecedented levels, while continuing to place an overall priority on "Measures Short of War" as the primary means of containing Soviet aggressive behavior.
 NSC 162/2 underpinned the Eisenhower administration's "New Look" U.S. foreign policy, and ultimately guided US policy toward the Soviet Union for the bulk of the Cold War.

 As an exercise in national strategy design, Solarium has yet to be repeated in any comprehensive fashion, although various presidential administrations have tried.